The Thaw (Star Trek: Voyager): Production

 The teleplay was written by Joe Menosky with the story by Richard Gadas.
 The episode was directed by Marvin V. Rush.
 Rush was the director of photography on The Next Generation and directed the episode The Host.
-He was hired to direct an episode before it was written, and it was pure luck that he got The Thaw rather being chosen for his visual expertise.
+He was hired to direct an episode before it was written, and it was pure luck that he got The Thaw rather than being chosen for his visual expertise.

 When he read the script he said "it was a subject matter and a notion that really resonated with me", he saw it as an essay on the nature of fear and he really wanted to tell the story.
 Visually he was inspired by Federico Fellini's 8½.

 The show features several guest stars including: Thomas Kopache, Carel Struycken, Tony Carlin, and Shannon O'Hurley.
-A major character in the plot, the 'fear clown', is played by guest star Michael Mckean.
+A major character in the plot, the 'fear clown', is played by guest star Michael McKean.

 Reception

 In 2017, this episode was noted as featuring scary and eerie Star Trek content.
 In 2012, Den of Geek ranked this the seventh best episode of Star Trek: Voyager, but calling it creepy, for including a virtual "clown of fear".
 In 2014, Io9 ranked The Thaw's clown as the sixth least threatening villain of Star Trek.

 In 2021, ScreenRant ranked "The Thaw" the eighth scariest episode of all Star Trek franchise episodes, and the scariest of the Voyager series.